Beshoy-Hezky/Piraten-Kapern-Game-Simulator/logbook.md

 1. Read step one and figure it out
 2. Read step two, understand objectives, change backlog and start coding
 3. Asked professor many questions to clear up what I am supposed to do
+4. Finished features 1 and 2 of MVP today starting feature 3